ivymxu/predictive-market-analytics/README.md

 # Predictive Analytics for Market Trends and Trading Insights

-This project applies predictive analytics to understand market trends and inform trading strategies.
-Using logistic regression models, it forecasts financial instrument demand and identifies behavioral patterns to support client-aligned strategies.
+This project explores real-world and sample data to understand market trends and inform trading strategies.
+With the goal of utilizing logistic regression models, new features will include forecasting financial instrument demand and identifying behavioral patterns to support client-aligned strategies.

 ## Features
-- Business Intelligence dashboard to visualize key market metrics
+- Notebooks to visualize key market metrics
 - Logistic regression to forecast market demand
 - Data analysis to identify patterns in market behavior
 - Insights to align trading strategies with client preferences

 ## Tech Stack
 - Python (Pandas, scikit-learn, Matplotlib/Seaborn)
-- Power BI / Tableau (or replace with the tool you used)
 - SQL
 - Jupyter Notebooks / VS Code